 Oh, by the way…

 The American Chapel – The British built a Memorial to Americans lost in World War II.
 The memorial is a small chapel in the apse, behind the high altar.
+Select item #13 on the cathedral map.
 The highlight of the memorial is the “Roll of Honor” a leather bound book containing 28,000 names of Americans who died defending the British Isles.
 Every day a page is turned in that book.

 Gibbons Stonework – My focus was on the woodcarvings, but there is plenty of other Gibbons work to see on the outside of St. Paul’s, stone carvings, not woodcarvings.
 Festoons or garlands of flowers decorate nearly every window along the nave.
 Angels with the royal arms decorate the north pediment.
 I was so focused on the woodcarvings that I took no photos of the stone carvings.
 However, the Internet has an abundance of photos of St. Paul’s exterior, and quite a few of the stone carvings.